my-crazy-lab/remixrun-boilerplate/README.md

 After that, forgot and change password (to match by your .env, because this machine hash password from your key and salt-round).

 You must to verify at your Email to reset password.<br>
-If your STMP don't avaiable, you can go to direct link:
+If your STMP don't available, you can go to direct link:

 ```
 `${localhost}/reset-password/${resetPassword.token}`